 Lim Loh contributed to various funds including the Diamond Jubilee Memorial (1897) and King Edward Memorial Fund (1911).
 Another lesser known contribution was of his donation in the building of the Hong San See Temple in Jalan Mohammed Sultan, in which he was not only one of key benefactors but was also the contractor of this Heritage Temple.

 Death and Remembrance

-Lim Loh died in November 1, 1929 at the age of 78.
+Lim Loh passed away on 1 November 1929 at the age of 78.
 Five of his wives are said to be buried with him although a recent article listed him with six wives and 28 children (19 sons and 9 daughters).

 |Close-up of the tomb picture|